Shikaga/PitchBlackAnalysis/index.md

 As I have previously stated, one of *Pitch Black*'s strongest suits is that the survivors are all interesting, or at the very least very likeable, right down to the would be  antagonist role of Johns.

-*Chronicles* is so completely void of such characters, it's almost impressive.
+*Chronicles* is so completely void of such characters, it is almost impressive.
 Toombs, the   bounty hunter that would take the roll of Johns, misses the mark completely.

+While Johns is cool and collected, (although the morphine probably helps with that) altogether human character.
+Despite it's science fiction setting, *Pitch Black* feels very real and believable, and Johns fits this to a tea.
+He is not loud or obnoxious.
+He is a serious man, who wants to do his job and get paid.

-While Johns is cool and collected (although the morphine probably helps with that) altogether human character, Toombs is a giant cartoon character, who wouldn't be able to get a crew together if he payed them in solid gold bars.
+By contrast Toombs is a giant cartoon character who wouldn't be able to get a crew together if he payed them in solid gold bars.
+He is an almost mustache twirling villain, no doubt the script must have said something along the lines of "Kid Catcher from Chitty Chitty Bang Bang", in the character notes.

 He is totally unhinged, has no empathy for anyone else in the film, and spouts such terrible one liners, it is a miracle that anyone can stand him for more than about twenty seconds.

-There is no way that his character would have lasted ten seconds in *Pitch Black*.
-He would have been so out of place in that movie, he would have burst straight through the fourth wall.
+Toombs would have been so out of place in *Pitch Black*, he would have burst straight through the fourth wall, so unlikely is his character.

-And this is one of the things that is so sad about the film.
+And this is just one small example of a problem that is endemic in the entire film.
 I almost cannot believe that these two films were written by the same author.
 Where was the subtlty, the quietness that made *Pitch Black* what it was.
 And why was it necessary to eschew that, to throw in the crazy bounty hunter trope?

 And this continues throughout all the facets of the films supporting cast.
 Not one character, besides the Imam, is anything less than an arrogant stereotype.
 The prison guards and prisoners in Crematoria, are so completely unlikable, not to mention entirely illogical.